Vampire Circus

 Vampire Circus is a 1972 British horror film directed by Robert Young and starring Adrienne Corri, Thorley Walters and Anthony Higgins.
 It was written by Judson Kinberg, and produced by Wilbur Stark and Michael Carreras (uncredited) for Hammer Film Productions.
-The story concerns a travelling circus, the vampiric artists of which prey on the children of a 19th century Serbian village.
+The story concerns a travelling circus, the vampiric artists of which prey on the children of a 19th-century Serbian village.

 Plot

 One evening near the small Serbian village of Stetl early in the 19th century, schoolmaster Albert Müller witnesses his wife Anna taking a little girl, Jenny Schilt, into the castle of Count Mitterhaus, a reclusive nobleman rumoured to be a vampire responsible for the disappearances of other children.
 The rumours prove true, as Anna, who has become Mitterhaus' willing acolyte and mistress, gives Jenny to him to be drained of her blood.
 Men from the village, directed by Müller and including Jenny's father Mr. Schilt and the Bürgermeister Peter, invade the castle and attack the Count.
 After the vampire kills several of them, Müller succeeds in driving a wooden stake through his heart.
 With his dying breath, Mitterhaus curses the villagers, vowing that their children will die to give him back his life.
 The angry villagers force Anna to run a gauntlet, but when Müller intervenes, she runs back into the castle where the briefly revived Count tells her to find his cousin Emil at "the Circus of Night".
 After laying his body in the crypt, she escapes through a tunnel as the villagers blow up the castle with gunpowder and set fire to it.

 Fifteen years later, Stetl is being ravaged by a plague and blockaded by the authorities of neighbouring towns, with men ready to shoot any villager who tries to leave.
 The citizens fear that the pestilence may be due to the Count's curse, though the new physician Dr. Anton Kersh dismisses vampires as just a myth.
-A travelling circus, calling itself the Circus of Night, then arrives at the village, directed by Michael, a dwarf and an alluring gypsy woman who are equivocal about how they got past the blockade; the villagers, appreciative of the distraction from their troubles, do not much question the matter.
+A travelling circus, calling itself the Circus of Night, then arrives at the village, directed by Michael, a dwarf and an alluring Romani woman who are equivocal about how they got past the blockade; the villagers, appreciative of the distraction from their troubles, do not much question the matter.
 No-one in the village suspects that one of the circus artists, Emil, is Count Mitterhaus's cousin and a vampire, as are the twin acrobats Heinrich and Helga.
-Emil and the gypsy woman go to the ruins of the castle, where in the crypt they find the Count's staked body still preserved, and they restate his curse that all who killed him and all their children must die, although the gypsy woman asks "Must they all die?"
+Emil and the Romani woman go to the ruins of the castle, where in the crypt they find the Count's staked body still preserved, and they restate his curse that all who killed him and all their children must die, although the gypsy woman asks "Must they all die?"